Overview

 - Minor surgery, also called excision.

-- An injection of the chemotherapy drug vinblastine into lesions.
+- An injection of the chemotherapy medicine vinblastine into lesions.

-- Applying a vitamin A-like medicine called a retinoid to the skin.
+- Applying a medicine cream or gel to the skin.

 Lesions treated in any of these ways are likely to return within a couple of years.
 When this happens, treatment often can be repeated.